 - Required for:

-- All students applying to the three-year Full-Time Program in Islamic Leadership program, except those who pass the placement test or demonstrate previous training.
+- All students applying to the full-time Master of Islamic Religious Leadership program, except those who pass the placement test or demonstrate previous training.

 - All Muslims who have not formally studied the personally obligatory knowledge of belief, practice, and spirituality.

 - Recommended for: parents, teachers, imams, chaplains, or anyone responsible for teaching fundamental Islamic knowledge to others.

 A successful application will include a meeting with an academic advisor.

 - FOUN 101: Qurʾanic Immersion: Recitation, Reflection, and Application

 - FOUN 102: Introduction to the Sciences of the Qurʾan and Hadith

 - FOUN 103: Introduction to the Sciences of ʿAqīda, Fiqh, and Tazkiya